River Gravel Management Strategy review 2025

 We are reviewing how we manage gravel extraction from rivers across Waitaha/Canterbury.
 Over the last three years, we have sought input on river-based gravel extraction from Rūnanga partners, industry representatives, stakeholders and others with an interest in this topic.

-The Gravel Management Strategy refers to the Braided River Revival Whakahaumanu Ngā Awa ā Pākihi 100-Year Strategy, which was presented to the Strategy and Policy meeting on 5 March 2025.
-A draft version of that strategy can be accessed through the agenda for that meeting which can be found here or downloaded on the right-hand side of this page.
+The draft Braided River Revival Whakahaumanu Ngā Awa ā Pākihi 100-Year Strategy was presented to the Strategy and Policy Committee on 5 March 2025 and can be accessed through the agenda for that meeting.

 Drivers for change in gravel management